sj-tech-ttv/openboot.camp/_posts/2022-05-21-staying-safer-online.md

 layout: post
 title:  "Staying Safer Online"
 date:   2022-05-21
-excerpt: "You can't be safe, but you can be safer"
+excerpt: "You can't eliminate every threat, but you can be safer"
 image: "/images/pic06.jpg"
 ---